GaloRomero/galoromero.github.io/content/authors/admin/_index.md

 ## About Me

 Data curator at the [Ministerio de Universidades](https://www.universidades.gob.es/).
 I am currently involved in several research projects that involve the management of large amounts of datasets in line with the Open Science movement and the FAIR principles.
+Lastly, I'm part of the [Quantitative Archaeology and Archaeological Science] (https://prisma.us.es/colectivo/grupo/HUM-1085) Research Group at the Universidad de Sevilla.